‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 “Dark humour has always been a coping mechanism for people who do difficult jobs,” he added.
 “I recognise these are stupid messages.”

-Borders said he was “really bothered” by the thought of upsetting the public, adding: “I’ll help people cross the road, I’ll open doors for people because that’s the kind of person I am.”
+Borders said he was “really bothered” by the thought of upsetting the public, adding: “I’ll help people cross the road, I’ll open doors for people, because that’s the kind of person I am.”

-They will be sentenced on 2 November, while Cobban and acquitted defendant PC Neville are to face separate disciplinary proceedings as they remain serving officers in the Metropolitan Police.
+Borders and Cobban will be sentenced on 2 November, while Cobban and acquitted defendant PC Neville are to face separate disciplinary proceedings as they remain serving officers in the Metropolitan Police.

 The Independent Office for Police Conduct (IOPC) started investigating the men in April 2021 and found that all three defendants and a further three officers in the group had cases to answer for gross misconduct.
 Borders subsequently left the Metropolitan Police.